lexin-chen/md-starters/molecular-dynamics-fundamentals/Empirical-Force-Field-Models.md

     - Effect of the external electric field is to induce dipole in the molecule.

 $$
-\mu_{ind}= \alpha\Epsilon
+\mu_{ind}= \alpha E
 $$

    - mu is induced dipole moment proportional to the electric field, with the constant of proportionality being the polarizability alpha
 - For isolated atoms, polarizability is isotropic
     - does not depend on orientation
 - Interaction between dipole and induced dipole is independent of disorienting effect of thermal motions